theboy181/switch-ptchtxt-mods/README.md

 # switch-ptchtxt-mods

-Want more infromation joing the discord
+Want more infromation? joing the discord.
 Want to say thanks? https://linktr.ee/theboy181